swag2198/microbiome-symbolic-regression/README.md

 ## Reproducing results of experiments

-- Experiment 1: #todo
-- Experiment 2: #todo
+- Experiment 1: To reproduce the results in Table 1 in the paper, see this notebook [experiment01_baseline_models_accuracy.ipynb](https://github.com/swag2198/microbiome-symbolic-regression/blob/main/notebooks/experiment01_baseline_models_accuracy.ipynb)
+- Experiment 2: For the knowledge distillation experiment in Section 4.3 of the paper, see this notebook [experiment02_xgboost_surrogate.ipynb](https://github.com/swag2198/microbiome-symbolic-regression/blob/main/notebooks/experiment02_xgboost_surrogate.ipynb)
-- Visualization of symbolic regression expression tree: #todo
+- Visualization of symbolic regression expression tree: creating the tree visualization from the learned symbolic regression expression [sr_model_graph_visualization.ipynb](https://github.com/swag2198/microbiome-symbolic-regression/blob/main/notebooks/sr_model_graph_visualization.ipynb)
+- Extraction of top bacteria responsible for CRC: #todo

 ## Minimal use